marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/truncated_wigner.md

 end
 ````

-We can see the density approaches a steady-state value, confirming our system reaches equilibrium.
+We can see the density approaches a steady-state value, confirming that our system reaches equilibrium.

 ## Inclusion of quantum noise